waffle-iron/Mabelm/README.md

-# shrubFront
+# Mabelm
+The front end for a haxe game framework written in elm.

 License

-Shrub is released under the GNU General Public License version 3 or any later version.
+Mabelm is released under the GNU General Public License version 3 or any later version.